HubertRyanOfficial/react-native-persist-context/README.md

 import React, { createContext, useContext } from 'react';
 import usePersist from 'react-native-persist-context'; // Import the usePersist hook

-// Define an interface for the user data format type AppContextProps = {
+// Define a type for the user data format type AppContextProps = {
   name: string;
   twitter: string;